Biography of Graham Greene

 1957: He visits, Cuba, China and Russia.

-1958: Greene visits Cuba Becomes a Director of the publishing firm The Bodley Head.
+1958: Greene visits Cuba and becomes a director of the publishing firm The Bodley Head.

 1959: He visits Cuba and the Congo.

 1961: Greene is made an Honorary Associate of the American Institute of Arts and Letters.
 Visits Tunis and Russia.

-1962: Given an Honorary Degree by Cambridge University.
+1962: He is given an Honorary Degree by Cambridge University.

 1963: He becomes an Honorary Fellow of his old college, Balliol, Oxford.
 Visits Cuba and Haiti again, Goa and also East Berlin.

 1965: Visits the Dominican Republic.

-1966: Settles in Antibes, France, where he was to live for the rest of his life.
+1966: He settles in Antibes, France, where he is to live for the rest of his life.

 1967: Greene is awarded an Honorary degree by the University of Edinburgh.
 Visits Israel for “The Sunday Times” and Sierra Leone and Dahomey.

 1968: He wins the Shakespeare Prize in Hamburg.
 Visits Istanbul.

-1969: Awarded the Chevalier de la Legion d’Honneur by the French Government.
-Visits Paraguay, Argentina and Czechoslovakia.
+1969: Greene is awarded the Chevalier de la Legion d’Honneur by the French Government.
+He visits Paraguay, Argentina and Czechoslovakia.

 1970: He visits Argentina.